-The following blog post was contributed by Olivia Bailey, a WISE CDT PhD Resarcher in the Department of Chemical Engineering.
+The following blog post was contributed by Ioannis Markidis, WISE CDT student at the University of Bath.

 British Water: Off-mains Sewerage